Topovske Šupe concentration camp: Operation

 The camp at Topovske Šupe (lit. cannon sheds) was established on 20 August 1941 on the site of a former Royal Yugoslav Army military base.
 The former military base was called Logor kraljevića Andreja, the "Prince Andrej Camp", after Prince Andrew of Yugoslavia, brother of the king.
 Located on the outskirts of Belgrade, it was the first extermination camp for Jewish men established by German forces in Serbia and was partly run by the Gestapo.

 Originally, Jews from the Banat were detained in the camp due to Nazi allegations that Jewish groups were behind the anti-German revolt.
 They were expelled by the Volksdeutsche from Banat to Belgrade where they originally settled into the Jewish centers, private houses and synagogues.
 Later, an order was issued that they all should be interned into the Topovske Šupe.
 At first, the inmates were sent to the forced labor.
 As the rebellion spread over Serbia in 1941, the Nazis organized penal expeditions and mass internment began, so the camp became a "hostage reservoir".
 Afterwards, the camp only detained Jewish males of fourteen years and older.
 Prisoners were held in poor conditions and were guarded by the gendarmes of the Nedić government, whose cruelty towards inmates often exceeded that of the Germans.
 Prisoners who attempted to escape the camp were publicly hanged by the gendarmes as a warning to other inmates.
 The camp became a hostage centre from where the Germans could select victims for reprisal shootings.
 Daily, the Germans shot between 150 and 450 predominantly Jewish inmates.
 Though officially called "Jewish Transitional Camp", the complex was used for gathering other nationalities, too.
-Romany population was mostly brought from the neighborhood of Marinkova Bara to the east, but also from other parts of Belgrade.
+The Romany population was mostly brought from the neighborhood of Marinkova Bara to the east, but also from other parts of Belgrade.
 One part of Topovske Šupe was declared a Refugee Camp where Serbs, refugees from the Independent State of Croatia, were situated.